niemes/domPlayer/README.md

 * [WebVR Polyfill] - Information on the WebVR polyfil used in the renderers
 * [THREE.js] - The JavaScript graphics library used in these demos

-## Licensing:

-I am a strong believer in open source.
-As such, this code has been released under the Affero GPL license.

-## How can you help this project?

-Please visit my [Patreon page] to learn how you can support this open-source project with a donation!

 [logo]: https://github.com/marciot/dome-experiments/raw/master/images/banner2.jpg "A dome screenshot"
 [DomeLab]: https://www.facebook.com/groups/DomeLab